Lugen Family Office Lobby in the Marine Building, Vancouver, BC, Canada

 Roma Capitale Investments Foundation

-Lugen Family Office is a North American Ambassador for Roma Capitale Investments Foundation, a P3 foundation in Italy.
-LFO was also a strategic consultant in the creation of this foundation.
+Lugen Family Office was a strategic advisor for the creation of Roma Capitale Investments Foundation, a P3 foundation in Italy.

 Lugen Family Office is a founding member of the Center for Family Conversations (CFC), begun in March 2013, which is a faith-based resource center that provides the integral tools and ideas in helping families establish a 100-year-plus Family Legacy Plan.